Cuchara Valley Reliability Improvement Project

 Panadero – Currently there are no detours in effect.
-Crews began bringing equipment into the area May 6.
-Crews are waiting on snow to melt before breaking ground.
-When conditions are right to begin digging, work will begin on Panadero Loop at the intersection of Panadero Avenue.
-Crews will work north from the intersection and will be digging on the far side of the road to accommodate through traffic.
+Crews broke ground on May 20, beginning work on Panadero Loop at the intersection of Panadero Avenue.
+Crews will continue working north from the intersection and will be digging on the far side of the road to accommodate through traffic.
 No detours are anticipated during the first few weeks of construction.

 Frequently Asked Questions

 Yes, member-owners will experience minor outages to safely move the electricity from the old wire to the new wire and make additional upgrades.
 Member-owners will be informed ahead of any anticipated outages.

 I don't have power and I wasn’t notified of the plan for my upgrade.